ngckinhluan/prj301-se1867-05/README.md

 ## Wireframe and Screenshots of the system
-- This is our first page
+- This is our first page.

 <img src="./images/Website.png" alt="Logo" width="100%" height="100%">